Broadcast and play with locals

 - Darkblast - While it's primarily "a card with Dredge 3" it can be used to kill various hate bears that bother us.
 Very useful as repeatable removal when against Tymna and dork decks, as you can play Blast on upkeep, then dredge it on your draw step (or from a Gitrog draw) to cast it again on the same turn.
 If you're trying to remove the dredge package altogether it can be slotted for something more relevant in terms of removal.

-- Seeds of Innocence - Our optional artifact wipe.
+- Seeds of Innocence - An optional artifact wipe.
 Super good in that most of our artifacts are used to ramp on the turn they come to play only, and also allows us to wipe our opponents' mana as well as any artifact-based stax cards.
-Got cut from the newer lists for Pernicious Deed .

 - Blast Zone - A newcomer from War of the Spark.
 Its usefulness is yet to be seen from my view, but it's a very good utility land due to its flexibility.
 Draws a card with Gitrog when sacrificed, as well.